 Sisters Park & Recreation District is proud to offer two scholarships programs for district residents to participate in SPRD programs.

-The Bonnie Malone Scholarship Fund was created in honor of the founder of Sisters Park & Recreation District’s maiden organization, SOAR (Sisters Organization and Recreation).
+The Bonnie Malone Scholarship Fund was created in honor of one of the founders of Sisters Park & Recreation District’s maiden organization, SOAR (Sisters Organization for Activities and Recreation).

-Bonnie started SOAR with the intent to serve children after school, and expanded the offerings to include preschool, and eventually other recreation programs for youth and adults.
-When SOAR officially became a taxing district in 1998, Bonnie served on the Board of Directors until 2010.
-The scholarship is intended to support individuals and families that face financial barriers so they can access SPRD programs.
+Bonnie helped start SOAR with the intent to serve children after school and expanded the offerings to include preschool, and eventually other recreation programs for youth and adults.
+When SOAR officially became a special taxing district in 1998, Bonnie served on the Board of Directors until 2010.
+The scholarship is intended to support individuals and families who face financial barriers so they can access SPRD programs.

 The Lt.
 Chris Salisbury USMC Outdoor Adventure Scholarship Fund was created in memory of Lieutenant Chris Salisbury to assist children who may not otherwise be able to participate in SPRD summer camps, including the Jim Anderson Camp for Science and Nature, Survival Camp, and Adventure Camp.

 Chris was an avid outdoors-man and he loved backpacking, skiing, and fishing.
 He played football and rugby (always 2nd string, but the most loved player by teammates and coaches).
 Chris possessed the same enthusiasm and love for life that most young people have.
 What set Chris apart was his sense of compassion; he cared for all, particularly those who were less fortunate.
 The U.S. Marine Corps furthered his sense of compassion and helped guide it in a more controlled manner.
 This scholarship was created in his honor.